What is a Cash Advance? (And Why There are Better Options)

 What is a cash advance credit line and what are its benefits?

 A cash advance can be defined as a loan taken against your future paycheck.
-It is considered to be a temporary solution to bridge the gap between payday and when your next check arrives.
+It is considered to be a temporary solution to bridge the gap between pay day and when your next check arrives.
 Credit cards are the most popular form of cash advances where you borrow money from your credit line for use on that particular card.
-Other forms of credit lines include pawn loans or payday loans.
+Other forms of credit lines include pawn loans or short-term high APR loans.

 The average cost for borrowing money with a credit card is typically around $10-$15 per $100 borrowed.